gohryt/programming-languages-research/TRACERS.md

 ### 1.3.
 Linux ftrace / eBPF — NOP-to-CALL Patching

-The Linux kernel compiles every function with `-fpatchable-function-entry`, inserting a 5-byte NOP (`0F 1F 44 00 00`) at the entry point.
-When tracing is enabled for a function, the NOP is atomically replaced with a 5-byte `call trampoline`.
-When tracing is disabled, it is patched back to NOP.
+Linux function tracing is built around compiler-emitted patch points, but the exact mechanism varies by kernel version, architecture, and configuration.
+Historically ftrace used `-pg`/`mcount`; modern kernels commonly use `__fentry__`, dynamic ftrace, and related patchable-entry schemes.
+When tracing is disabled, a call site is patched to a NOP; when enabled, it is patched to call a trampoline. `text_poke()` and architecture-specific machinery handle instruction-cache coherency and cross-CPU synchronization.

-eBPF tracepoints use the same mechanism.
-At compile time, each tracepoint location is a 5-byte NOP.
-At runtime, enabling a tracepoint patches the NOP into a 5-byte jump to the trampoline.
-BPF trampolines (fentry/fexit) claim "practically zero overhead" compared to kprobes, which use the heavier INT 3 mechanism.
+eBPF uses several different attachment mechanisms rather than one universal NOP-to-CALL path.
+BPF fentry/fexit attaches near function entry/exit through BPF trampolines and is much cheaper than kprobes, which rely on breakpoint-style instrumentation.
+Static tracepoints are a separate facility, commonly implemented with tracepoint call sites, static keys, and per-tracepoint metadata rather than the same function-entry patch as ftrace.
+The taxonomy of static tracepoints, kprobes, kretprobes, and BPF fentry/fexit is separated in §1.11.

-Truly zero cost when disabled — NOPs are eliminated by the CPU's front end.
-The patching is done via `text_poke()` which handles instruction cache coherency and cross-CPU synchronization.
-This is the gold standard for "zero when off, cheap when on" instrumentation.
-It has been battle-tested across billions of machines.
+The disabled cost is best described as near-zero dispatch overhead, not literally zero: NOP sites still consume code bytes and can affect layout, I-cache pressure, and decode bandwidth.
+Even so, patchable instrumentation is the gold standard for "almost free when off, cheap when on" tracing and has been battle-tested across billions of machines.

 Source: https://docs.ebpf.io/linux/concepts/trampolines/